PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 Request filters can screen or manipulate incoming request data.
 For example an authentication filter might check to see if a request has certain permissions, and if not, return an error to the client.
 Response filters do the same for outgoing data, having an opportunity to change response headers or body data.
 See [Request and Response Filters](http://perfect.org/docs/filters.html) for specifics on Perfect's request filtering system.

 The value for the "filters" key is an array of dictionaries containing keys which describe each filter.
 The required keys for these dictionaries are "type", and "name".
-The possible values for the "type" key are "request", and "response", to indicate either a request or a response filter.
+The possible values for the "type" key are "request" or "response", to indicate either a request or a response filter.
 A "priority" key can also be provided with a value of either "high", "medium", or "low".
 If a priority is not provided then the default value will be "high".

 The following example adds two filters, one for requests and one for responses.